Tina Ayers, Ph.D

 micromorphological data.
 Tina is also interested in rare plant conservation and

-florisitics, especially in the southwestern United States and northern Mexico.
+florisitics, especially in the southwestern United States and northern Mexico and mentors students in these areas as well as plant systematics.

 Greg Goodwin, M.S.